 To adjust the pulley height, first remove them from the risers and re-attach at the desired position, then undo the Velcro magnet attachments and re-attach a few cms below the new pulley position.
-If you lower the pulley height, you must also lengthen the brake and TST lines by the same amount the pulleys have been lowered.
+If you lower the pulley height, you must also lengthen the brake lines and TST lines accordingly.
+Moving the pulleys to the middle position on the risers requires the addition of about 10cm to the overall brake/TST line lengths (measured from the mark on the lines).
+Moving to the lowest position requires an additional 20cm from the marks.